With the 2025/26 Premier League season now upon us, there are plenty of forwards in contention for the Golden Boot award.

 Heading into last season, Erling Haaland was the clear favourite to win the Golden Boot in the Premier League for the third time in a row, a feat only achieved once before by Alan Shearer.

-This seemed like a foregone conclusion early in the season when Haaland had 10 goals after the first five rounds, but both Man City and Haaland slowed down after the hot start, and the Norwegian's final tally of 22 goals was only good for third place on the list, seven goals behind Salah.
+This seemed like a foregone conclusion early in the season when Haaland had 10 goals after the first five rounds, but both Manchester City and Haaland slowed down after the hot start, and the Norwegian's final tally of 22 goals was only good for third place on the list, seven goals behind Salah.

 Joao Pedro

-While Joao Pedro didn't set the world on fire last season with 10 goals in the Premier League with Brighton, he is a young player that's bound to improve and since he moved to Chelsea, he will likely have more chances to score than he did while he played for the Seagulls.
+While Joao Pedro did not set the world on fire last season with 10 goals in the Premier League with Brighton, he is a young player that is bound to improve and since he moved to Chelsea, he will likely have more chances to score than he did while he played for the Seagulls.
+In fact, he has given us a glimpse of what we could see from him next season at the Club World Cup, where he scored three goals in three appearances for the Blues, helping them win the title in this prestigious competition.

 Other potential candidates